petrelharp/local_pca/README.md

 - [Medicago_PCA_win104.R](medicago/Medicago_PCA_win104.R) : computes local PCs for chromosome 1
 - [Medicago_distance_all_chr.R](medicago/Medicago_distance_all_chr.R) : computes a distance matrix from PC information
 - [Medicago_MDS.R](medicago/Medicago_MDS.R) : computes and plots MDS plots from the distance matrix

+# A note on implementation:

+This method works through the genome doing something (PCA on the covariance matrix) one window at a time.
+Because of this, it can be frustratingly slow to first load the entire dataset into memory.
+There are several methods implemented here to avoid this;
+for instance, `vcf_windower()` which is used to [compute PCs for the medicago data](medicago/run_on_medicago.R).
+The interface is via a function that takes an integer, `n`, and returns a data frame of the genomic data in the `n`th window.